maxwelltsai/SiMon/README.md

     simon

-If you would just like to see the currently running jobs, this would help:
+If you would just like to see the currently running jobs, following command will help, the same scheme also applies to check other status such as NEW, DONE, STOP:

     simon | grep RUN